HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 In addition, when the attribute value is numeric data, we can also use attribute modification operators other than `=` to modify the final data.
 For details, see this document [3.1.2.4) Action element attributes] (#3124-Action element attribute).

-When the target data is a collection of elements, the update action set by the `update` tag will act on the data of all elements in the collection at the specified position. for example,
+When the target data is a collection of elements, the update action set by `update` tag will act on the data of all elements in the collection at the specified position.
+For example,

 ```hvml
     <update on="span" at="attr.class" with="text-danger" />
 ```

-Will modify all elements of type `span` in the target document named `text-danger`.
+It will modify all elements of type `span` in the target document named `text-danger`.

-When the target data is an object, tuple, array, or set, and has the `individually` adverb attribute, the update action set by the `update` tag will act on the data at the specified position of all data items in the array. like,
+When the target data is an object, tuple, array, or set, and has `individually` adverb attribute, the update action set by `update` tag will act on the data at the specified position of all data items in the array. like,

 ```hvml
      <init as="users" uniquely against="id">